 Mount Roraima is the highest of the Pakaraima Tepui Plateaus in South America.
-Its summit area is bounded on all sides by cliffs rising 1,300 ft.
-(400 m) and serves as the triple border point of Venezuela, Guyana and Brazil.
+Its summit area is bounded on all sides by cliffs rising 400 m (1,300 ft) above sea level and serves as the triple border point of Venezuela, Guyana and Brazil.

 The tabletop mountains of Roraima are considered to be the oldest geological formations on Earth, dating back some two billion years to the Precambrian era.

 The highest point in Guyana and the highest point of the Brazilian state of Roraima lie on the plateau but Venezuela and Brazil have higher mountains elsewhere.
 The mountain's highest point is Laberintos del Norte.

 Since long before the arrival of European explorers, the mountain has held a special significance for the indigenous people of the region and it is central to many of their myths and legends.
 In Brazil, the Monte Roraima National Park lies within the Raposa Serra do Sol Indigenous Territory.

 Although the steep sides of the plateau make it difficult to access, it was the first recorded major tepui to be climbed: Sir Everard im Thurn walked up a forested ramp in December 1884 to scale the plateau.
 This is the same route hikers take today.